Splitting Tracks

 Using the Toolbar

 The toolbar beneath the waveform display provides a number of tools to help you split your recordings into tracks quickly and efficiently.
-Letters in brackets are shortcut keys:
+Shortcut keys are shown in backets:

 (space bar) Starts playing from the current cursor position.
 Click in the waveform display first to position the cursor if necessary.